 Primary page content

-Clearing is now closed for 2020, but you can apply to study on one of our programmes in 2021.
+You can make an application now to study on many of our degrees from autumn 2021.
 Use the course finder to find out more about our programmes.
 Clearing opens on 5 July 2021.

 Our academic legacy stretches back to 1891, but we are always looking forward.
 Full of students and staff who are inventive, imaginative and original, Goldsmiths provides an environment where new ideas flourish.